bbbradsmith/hatariB/hatari/readme.txt

 Note: This only works with CMake version 3.15 and later.
 On earlier versions, you have to use the install command of the generator program instead, e.g.
 "make install" if you are using the classical "make" for building Hatari.

+ 3.2.1) Configuring and compiling with emscripten

+	mkdir -p build/files
+	# Copy your tos.img to build/files/
+	cd build
+	emcmake cmake ..
+	cmake --build . -j$(getconf _NPROCESSORS_ONLN) hatari

+The resulting hatari.html can't be used directly, you must provide it via a webserver to your browser (use Chromium, it currently works better than Firefox).
+A simple way is to use "python3 -m http.server" as a minimalist webserver for testing it locally.

  3.3) IPF support using capsimage library